ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 You must route {{site.data.keyword.powerSys_notm}} private network subnets over {{site.data.keyword.BluDirectLink}} to allow connectivity between {{site.data.keyword.powerSys_notm}} and the {{site.data.keyword.cloud_notm}} network.
 This step is part of the {{site.data.keyword.cloud_notm}} Direct Link configuration.

-In some configurations, private networks communication is needed only between the  {{site.data.keyword.powerSys_notm}} instances and not from Direct Link.
-You must open a support ticket with [PowerVS support](/docs/power-iaas?topic=power-iaas-getting-help-and-support) to configure the private network in {{site.data.keyword.powerSys_notm}} infrastructure.
-For example, if you add a subnet *172.10.10.0/24* from user interface, and use case requires communications between the VSIs attached to the subnet, you must open a support ticket providing subnet information displaced in user interface.
-For more information, see the example below.
+In some configurations, private network communication is needed only between the {{site.data.keyword.powerSys_notm}} instances and not from Direct Link.
+You must open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support) against {{site.data.keyword.powerSys_notm}}s to configure the private network in {{site.data.keyword.powerSys_notm}} infrastructure.
+For example, if you add a subnet *172.10.10.0/24* from user interface, and if this use case requires communication between the virtual server instances that are attached to the subnet, you must open a support ticket and provide the following subnet information displayed in the user interface.

 | Name          | IP address   | Gateway     | MAC address    | VLAN ID | CIDR       |
 | ------------- | ------------ | ----------- | -------------- | ------- | ---------- |